yyaaa1/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

  * How does overall crime rate vary over time?
- * Is there any correlation between time and crime rate in each city?
+ * What's the relationship between each type of crimes and the time?
- * What is the most dangerous area in each year?
+ * Where is the most dangerous place in US?